Previous dayApril 27, 2026Next day

 144.2 km---✓ ReviewedUSGS →

-A magnitude 4.0 earthquake was recorded south of the Kermadec Islands on April 27, 2026 at 23:59 UTC.
-At 144.2 km, this is the deepest earthquake in the current dataset — firmly in the intermediate depth category.
+Reports of a magnitude 4.0 earthquake south of the Kermadec Islands came in on April 27, 2026 at 23:59 UTC.
+This was a intermediate depth earthquake, focused at 144.2 km depth.
 The epicenter is at -33.040°, -179.922°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-27